Dreamscent/Dreamscent.github.io/_posts/2019-09-21-Kali-Linux-QoL.md

 ## PHP Reverse Shell Generator

-This particular script is for generating a PHP reverse shell.
+This particular script is for generating a PHP reverse shell with IP address and port preconfigured in the current working directory.
+This is particularly useful if you find that your IP address has changed due to changing VPNs or just that a new one was issued to you when reconnecting.
 Just append it to your `.bashrc` file in your user's home directory and restart your terminal to use.
 The original script can be found on [Pentestmonkey here][1].
 Just replace the ip address to 'ipaddress' and set the port to 443.
 Alternatively, you can download the [pre-modified version on my Github][2] to use with this script.
 Change the directory in the script to where you saved the script to.

 Usage: `phprev <Interface> <Optional: Listening Port>`